galopago/misistemote/MCU_PROTO_83x58mm/README.md

 ## ADDITIONAL SPACE

-Female headers used for easy reuse of the module and gives additional space for small components or modules.
+Female headers used for easy reuse of the module, gives additional space for small components or modules.

 ![MODULE](assets/img/space.jpg)